Random vector functional link network: recent developments, applications, and future directions: Hyper-parameters optimization and experimental setup

 As the RVFL becomes deep, the hyper-parameters that wait to be optimized grow exponentially.
 Whether each layer needs a different set of hyper-parameters is still an open problem. \citet{katuwal2019stacked} utilizes a grid search to optimize the number of hidden nodes and regularization, but the number of layers is fixed as three.

 Some hyper-parameters tuning strategy is proposed for the deep RVFLs.
 For instance, a two-stage tuning strategy is proposed to obtain the best configurations of edRVFL for classification \cite{shi2021random}.
 The optimal number of hidden nodes and regularization parameters are selected for a two-layer network in the first stage.
 Optimizing the hyper-parameters for a two-layer network saves computational time and also considers the effects of deep representations.
 Then, the second stage fine-tunes the hyper-parameters within the neighborhood of the obtained number of hidden nodes and regularization parameter from the first stage optimization.
 Similar to the two-stage tuning, a three-stage method is proposed by \citet{CHENG2021107826} for time series classification.
 In \cite{CHENG2021107826}, the authors tunes the number of hidden nodes and regularization parameters for the first and second hidden layer in the first and second tuning stages.
 Then, the third stage imposes a random deviation on the optimal hyper-parameter obtained from the previous steps.
 The random variations can enhance the generalization ability and reduce the computational burden of the hyper-parameters tuning. \citet{gao2021random} proposes a layer-wise grid search algorithm to determine the deep RVFL's hyper-parameters layer by layer.
-The layer-wise tuning offers each layer an opportunity to own different configurations.
+The cross-validation is conducted to obtain the best hyper-parameters.
+Once the hyper-parameters tuning is finished, the hyper-parameters and hidden states for this layer are fixed.
+The cross-validation is applied to the next layer.
+This process is repeatedly until the hyper-parameters for the last layer are determined.The layer-wise tuning offers each layer an opportunity to own different configurations.
+The layer-wise tuning method is also utilized in \cite{gao2022inpatient}.